The Behavioral Health Administration at the Department of Human Services is required to submit the following to SAMHSA:

 The plan describes the public mental health and substance use disorder systems in Minnesota.
 In addition, it identifies needs, priorities, goals and indicators, and proposes uses of block grant funds.

-The annual application, sometimes referred to as a mini-application, is a required application so that States can include updates in the following areas for SAMHSA:
+The annual even year application, sometimes referred to as a mini-application, is for updates in the following areas for SAMHSA:

 - Assurances